 “My job is to get them excited about science,” DePerno said.
 “If I catch them now, then maybe they’ll stay on it and excel at it in high school.”

-On a recent chilly but sunny Wednesday morning, students marched to a camera tied to a pine tree on the southwest side of the school to see what animals may have passed by overnight.
+On a recent chilly but sunny Wednesday morning, students marched to a camera tied to a pine tree on the southwest side of the school to see what animals may have passed in front of the camera overnight.

 They eased down a muddy hill and stepped across a creek before reaching the camera.
 They changed out the memory card and batteries while writing down its longitude and latitude on a clipboard.

-“We’re not used to going outside for projects ... that’s part of what makes it fun,” Alexis said.
+“We’re not used to going outside for projects ... that’s part of what makes it fun,” Bridges said.

 “It changes your perspective about what’s going on around here,” he said.

-“You definitely wanna go slow so you don’t hit any of the animals from the pictures,” Alexis said.
+“You definitely wanna go slow so you don’t hit any of the animals from the pictures,” Bridges said.